-How Hong Kong's Loss of 'Special Status' Could Hit Business
+The U.S. Might Revoke Hong Kong's 'Special Status.'
+Here's What That Means For Business in the Global Financial Hub

 Eswar Prasad, a professor of economics and trade policy at Cornell University and the former head of the IMF’s China Division tells TIME that the revocation of Hong Kong’s special status will have a significant negative impact on trade and financial flows between the U.S. and Hong Kong.
 In 2018, U.S. foreign direct investment in the territory was $82.5 billion and U.S. goods and services traded with Hong Kong totaled an estimated $66.9 billion.
 Hong Kong is one of the few jurisdictions to maintain a trade surplus with the U.S., to the tune of $26.4 billion in 2019.

-Key to Hong Kong’s success is the rule of law, but its longevity is doubt many businesspeople say.
+Key to Hong Kong’s success is the rule of law, but its longevity is doubted many businesspeople say.
 “If the Chinese legislature can start doing things like this and overriding Hong Kong legislature, can they start doing similar things on issues other than national security?” asks Kevin Yam, a financial regulatory lawyer based in Hong Kong.

 A lawyer at one global law firm tells TIME that she has received inquiries from nervous clients over the last few days who want to move commercial contracts away from Hong Kong law.